 Talk me through it

-At our specialised clinic, Cardio Remedy, we use Doppler ultrasound via two small probes placed over the temples to listen to and measure the blood flow in the main cerebral arteries.
+At our specialised clinic, Heart Brain Private Clinic, we use Doppler ultrasound via two small probes placed over the temples to listen to and measure the blood flow in the main cerebral arteries.
 Once the probes are positioned and a stable recording of the blood flow can be maintained, a small intra-venous cannula or drip will be inserted into a vein in the arm, near the elbow.

 We then mix sterile salt water, known as saline, with a small amount of your own blood in the syringe, and a small volume of air.
 The solution is mixed together to create a foam or micro bubble solution to which the ultrasound is highly sensitive, but it is not harmful to you.
 Your doctor may refer to this test as a 'bubble study'.